teivah/100-go-mistakes/docs/index.md

 ### Interface pollution (#5)

+???+ info "TL;DR"

-**TL;DR**: Abstractions should be discovered, not created.
+    Abstractions should be discovered, not created.
 To prevent unnecessary complexity, create an interface when you need it and not when you foresee needing it, or if you can at least prove the abstraction to be a valid one.

 An interface provides a way to specify the behavior of an object.
 We use interfaces to create common abstractions that multiple objects can implement.
 What makes Go interfaces so different is that they are satisfied implicitly.
 There is no explicit keyword like `implements` to mark that an object `X` implements interface `Y`.